History of Kudrna Marches

 the Černohorská beer hall, where there is now a McDonald's on Masaryk Street, and we were thinking how to complete the

-Spartakiada march to Prague to the required length by some loops around Brno.
+Spartakiada march to Praha to the required length by some loops around Brno.
 This was so that we could complete the

 first degree credit route and be masters of hiking one day.
 Dvořák recalls how his friend Luboš Gross (called Tumba)